thaleslaray/vibelab/docs/setup.md

 **Make sure to read through the entire guide for important notes, and have all the required information ready before starting.**

+**Important Note: Cloudflare WARP has been known to cause issues with anonymous Cloudflared tunnels used in local development.
+It may cause previews to not load.
+If you experience issues with local development previews, try disabling WARP while working with VibSDK.**

 ## Prerequisites

 Before getting started, make sure you have: